Updated for 2023

 - Cash, Credit Card, and Debit Card (Almost every store or restaurant here will accept credit and debit cards, though some won’t accept American Express.
 We do recommend bringing cash for the few places that don’t accept cards.
 Dollars are widely accepted almost everywhere.)

-What to Pack: Electronics & Entertainment
+5. Electronics & Entertainment Packing List

 To be honest, you probably won’t need entertainment-related things as much as you might think on your Costa Rican vacation.
 The times you might have downtime and want something to fill the time are on your flights and on the road when you transport from one region to another.
 Though you may find that you are so fascinated by the environment around you while on the road that you don’t want to be distracted.